Updated as of 8/20/2021, if you have any questions or concerns regarding this document, please contact FEMA at FEMA-NFIP-REINSURANCE@fema.dhs.gov

-ACTION: AMENDED NOTICE ANNOUNCING INTENDED PROCURMENT OF REINSURANCE FOR THE NATIONAL FLOOD INSURANCE PROGRAM AS REQUIRED UNDER THE AGREEMENT ON GOVERNMENT PROCUREMENT (MAR.
+ACTION: NOTICE ANNOUNCING INTENDED PROCUREMENT OF REINSURANCE FOR THE NATIONAL FLOOD INSURANCE PROGRAM AS REQUIRED UNDER THE AGREEMENT ON GOVERNMENT PROCUREMENT (MAR.
 30, 2012).

 FOR FURTHER INFORMATION CONTACT: FEMA-NFIP-REINSURANCE@fema.dhs.gov.

 Pursuant to the World Trade Organization (“WTO”), Agreement on Government Procurement (“GPA”), as amended on March 30, 2012, FEMA, the procuring entity, is hereby providing notice of its intended procurement of reinsurance for the NFIP.
 For more information, refer to Art.
 VII of the GPA, Exhibit A. FEMA is not securing reinsurance through the Federal Acquisition Regulations (“FAR”) and reinsurers will not be considered Federal contractors.